 - Urgent and compelling circumstances will significantly affect interests of the United States.

-If either of the above situation occurs, then the procurement will continue, and GAO will not impose the Automatic Stay.
+If either of the above situations occurs, then the procurement will continue, and GAO will not impose the Stay.
+Search the GAO bid protest docket to see what cases have been filed to date.
+See information on Automatic CICA Stay Override Mistakes by federal agencies.

-After companies have received their required debriefing, it’s always suggested to file your bid protest within five days.
+Government FAR Protest Timeline & GAO Notification: After companies have received their required debriefing after the award of a contract, it’s always suggested to file your bid protest within five days.
 This increased the chance of getting the procurement stayed.

-Not meeting five-day requirement can be a problem because, within one day of receipt of the protest, GAO will telephone the contracting agencies to report that a protest has been filed.
+Not meeting five-day requirement for a government contract protest can be a problem because, within one day of receipt of the protest, GAO will telephone the contracting agencies to report that a protest has been filed.
 4 CFR 21.3(a).

 If your protest is not filed with the five-day timeline, the notification could be a defense for the agency and federal managers not to impose the stay.
 In addition to the automatic stay, the Court of Federal Claims has addressed several disputes about applying the stay.